Staff networks

 Pride

-The Pride network is a forum for networking and peer support, open to everyone regardless of their sexual orientation, to inform staff on LGBTQ+ action and to communicate information to colleagues interested in LGBTQ+ matters.
+The Pride network is a forum for networking and peer support, to share LGBTQ+ action and to communicate information to colleagues interested in LGBTQ+ matters.

-We are active members of Stonewall, the UK's leading lesbian, gay and bisexual charity and the InterLaw Diversity Forum.
+We are active members of Stonewall and the InterLaw Diversity Forum.

 The Green Network